 Marina Bay Sands Hotel

 This hotel barely needs an introduction.
 Famous for its rooftop infinity pool overlooking the Singapore skyline, exclusive only for its staying guests, Marina Bay Sands is a luxury resort not all of us can afford.
-If you are a peasant like me, you can still admire the hotel from afar.
+If you are a peasant like me, you can still gawk at the hotel from afar.
 Together with the ArtScience Museum, Marina Bay Sands makes a postcard perfect picture.
-Until the day I get a photo inside that infinity pool…gah one day!

 On the other side of the water from Marina Bay Sands is the Merlion.
 The quirky little statue depicting a mythical creature with a fish body and lion head is pretty much the mascot of Singapore.
 Be amused by hordes of tourists trying to take photos with a similar pose: pretending to catch the water sprouting from the lion’s mouth.
 Did you really go to Singapore if you didn’t take this photo?
 Hmm…